Westminster Legal Policy Forum

 The agenda also looks at the progress on and next steps for partnerships between businesses and the police, including the Pegasus initiative, which aims to build intelligence about the relationship between shoplifting and organised crime gangs, and the National Business Crime Centre’s (NBCC) standardised witness statement to help retailers submit CCTV evidence.

-We are pleased to be able to include keynote sessions with: Lord Foster of Bath, Chair, Justice and Home Affairs Committee; as well as with Chief Constable Amanda Blakeman, NPCC Lead, Volume Crime, North Wales Police; Sophie Jordan, Manager, National Association of Business Crime Partnerships; and Professor Emmeline Taylor, Professor, Criminology, City St George’s, University of London.
-Further senior contributors are being approached.
+We are pleased to be able to include keynote sessions with: Dame Diana Johnson MP, Minister of State, Policing, Fire and Crime Prevention, Home Office; Lord Foster of Bath, Chair, Justice and Home Affairs Committee; as well as with Chief Constable Amanda Blakeman, NPCC Lead, Volume Crime, North Wales Police; Sophie Jordan, Manager, National Association of Business Crime Partnerships; and Prof Emmeline Taylor, Professor, Criminology, City St George’s, University of London.

 Further sessions will examine wider expected measures aimed at tackling anti-social behaviour, including Respect Orders for tackling persistent adult offenders on high streets, and for fast-tracking Public Spaces Protection Orders.
 Further areas for discussion include options for clamping down on dangerous and anti-social use of off-road bikes, and strategies for ensuring local partners co-operate to tackle anti-social behaviour, including the powers that local anti-social behaviour leads would require to be effective.